Quick Verdict

 Over 90% Pitera (galactomyces ferment filtrate) with supporting amino acids and vitamins.
 The product itself is well-formulated -- thin watery texture, absorbs quickly, no stickiness.
 Long-term users (5+ years consistent use) often cite noticeably smoother, more even-toned skin as proof of the results.

-The catch: In blind head-to-head reviews against Missha Time Revolution and COSRX Galactomyces 95 Essence, SK-II consistently scores "slightly better" -- but not 8x better.
+The catch: In user comparisons against Missha Time Revolution and COSRX Galactomyces 95 Essence, SK-II often gets praised for texture and refinement, but the gap is not as dramatic as the price difference.
 The verdict comes down to whether you value the specific strain, the 40-year track record, and the brand experience enough to pay the premium.

 1. Missha Time Revolution First Treatment Essence -- The $25 Dupe